BelaPlatform/supercollider/README_BELA.md

 ======================================================

 Example files are available in the folder ```examples/Bela```, and will be installed to ```/usr/share/SuperCollider/examples/Bela```.
+More examples are available on [Bela](https://github.com/BelaPlatform/Bela/tree/master/examples/SuperCollider) and can be accessed through the Bela IDE.

 Running scsynth *and* sclang
 ======================================================